 The Professional Gardeners’ Trust offers awards named after significant donors and from its general funds.
 The Trust selects the most appropriate award for the applicant.
 TO APPLY PLEASE SEE APPLY PAGE

-Between them, the awards cover trainings for gardeners at all stages of their careers supporting Continued Professional Development.
+Between them, the awards cover trainings for gardeners at all stages of their careers, acquiring new skills and developing their horticultural knowledge and experience (Continued Professional Development).
 Self employed gardeners and employed gardeners are eligible.
 All applicants must demonstrate a commitment to horticulture as their professional career.

-Some of the named awards have special uses.
+The following three named awards have special uses:

 A donation from the Royal Botanical and Horticultural Society of Manchester and the Northern Counties is to be used exclusively to assist northern based projects.Gardeners working in the north of England are eligible for this award.

 2. The Finnis Scott Award is used to support professional gardeners experience the working environment of another garden for a short time.
 The objective is to develop existing skills or learn new skills which will benefit both the gardener and their workplace/s.

 It is also available for gardeners who have recently made a career change into horticulture and are now committed professional gardeners.
 It can be used for training courses and learning experiences appropriate to this stage of the gardener’s career.

 The Professional Gardeners’ Guild funds an annual award known as the Kenwyn Pearson Award named after the Trust’s first Honorary Secretary who did so much to establish the Trust and is awarded to gardeners who are members of the PGG. www.pgg.org.uk